How High Do Planes Fly?

 How high is space?

-As aircraft continue to fly higher and higher it may be interesting to know whether they are reaching altitudes that might be considered being in space.
+As aircraft fly higher and higher, it may be interesting to know whether they are reaching altitudes that might be considered being in space.
 But they have a long way to go yet.

-How high is space depends on which organization is defining it.
-The US generally defines it as starting at an altitude of 264,000 feet (50 miles) but internationally it is normally regarded as starting at 380,000 feet (62 miles) which is also known as the Kármán line.
+Space’s height depends on which organization defines it.
+The US generally defines it as starting at 264,000 feet (50 miles).
+Still, internationally, it is normally regarded as starting at 380,000 feet (62 miles), which is also known as the Kármán line.

-So even the highest flying military aircraft are still a long way from being in space.
+So, even the highest-flying military aircraft are still far from being in space.

 FAQs